vandrijevik/type_quest/README.md

 ## Setup

 1. Deploy the rails app somewhere
-2. Update `config.domain` in `/config/development/production.rb` to point at your server.
+2. Update `config.domain` in `/config/production.rb` to point at your server.
 This is used as the callback for typeform.
-3. Update `.env` to your Typeform Key
+3. In `.env`, set `PUSHER_URL` to your url from Pusher, and `TYPEFORM_KEY` to your API key from Typeform.io.
 4. Head to the app in your web browser

 ## Screenshots